-Air Malta is the flag carrier of Malta and is headquartered at Malta International Airport in Luqa, Malta.
+Air Malta is the current flag carrier of Malta and is headquartered at Malta International Airport in Luqa, Malta.

 The airline operates to many destinations worldwide including Catania, Milan, Rome, Turin, Olbia, Cagliari, Parma, Venice, Berlin, Dusseldorf, Frankfurt, Hamburg, Hanover, Munich, Dresden, Bristol, Cardiff, Exeter, London, Manchester, Newcastle, Norwich, Lyon, Marseille, Paris, Geneva, Zurich, Benghazi, Tripoli, Vienna, Istanbul, Moscow, St Petersburg, Prague, Sofia, Brussels, Amsterdam, Budapest, Athens, Larnaca, Abu Dhabi, Stockholm, Warsaw, Algiers, Copenhagen and Oslo.

-This airline has codeshare agreements with Aeroflot, Air France, Austrian Airlines, Brussels Airlines, Emirates, Etihad Airways, Lufthansa, Meridiana Fly, Swiss Airlines and Turkish Airlines.
+Air Malta has codeshare agreements with Aeroflot, Air France, Austrian Airlines, Brussels Airlines, Emirates, Etihad Airways, Lufthansa, Meridiana Fly, Swiss Airlines and Turkish Airlines.
 The fleet consists of A319s and A320s.

 Air Malta has a different baggage policy for carry-on and checked baggage policy.

 Club Malta -1 piece of baggage with maximum weight of 15kg per person and 20cm x 40cm x 55cm dimensions

 Economy Class - 1 piece of baggage of up to 10 kg.

 Air Malta's Simply Fly and Best Value fare classes are entitled to 1 piece of baggage with 20kg.